kjmckinley/portfolio/README.md

 # Portfolio

 This purpose of this webpage is to be a type of resume and reference for future job searches.
 This professional profile contains a header with nav elements, my name, a recent photo of me and styled content beneath that describes my qualifications, current online presence and previous projects to showcase to potential employers.
+These sections include, About Me, Work, Contact Me and Reume.

 Deployed Website: https://kjmckinley.github.io/portfolio/